 Scope of the WCSC

-The WC SC manages the operation of Wireless Interim meetings and provides a venue for the joint treasury of the wireless groups to meet and solicit input from non-joint treasury groups.
+The WCSC manages the operation of Wireless Interim meetings and provides a venue for the joint treasury of the wireless groups to meet and solicit input from non-joint treasury groups.
 It also provides a forum for the leadership of the 802 Wireless Groups to discuss matters of mutual interest and formulate positions/recommendations as appropriate.

 Purpose

-The WCSC was established during the closing EC meeting of the July 2014 IEEE 802 Plenary Session as an activity that (according to the language in the 802 Operations Mannual) is an “Other subgroup” that “Assists the Sponsor”.
-In this case, it assists the s by managing the operation of Wireless Interim meetings and other matters as requested by the EC.
+The WCSC was established during the closing EC meeting of the July 2014 IEEE 802 Plenary Session as an activity that (according to the language in the 802 Operations Manual) is an “Other subgroup” that “Assists the Sponsor”.
+In this case, it assists by managing the operation of Wireless Interim meetings and other matters as requested by the EC.

 Meetings

-The WC SC shall meet at least once per 802 Wireless Interim session, 802 plenary session and 802 Interim meeting.
+The WCSC shall meet at least once per 802 Wireless Interim session, 802 plenary session and 802 Interim meeting.
 Meetings shall be announced at least 30 days in advance

-The WC SC shall provide a venue for the Executive Committee of the joint treasury of the wireless groups to meet.
+The WCSC shall provide a venue for the Executive Committee of the joint treasury of the wireless groups to meet.
 The Executive Committee shall make any necessary decisions related to the operation of the current and future Wireless Interim meeting(s).
 It may consider input from the WCSC.

 Documentation